OpenDSA/OpenDSA/RST/en/Tutorials/debug.rst

 ..
 This file is part of the OpenDSA eTextbook project.
 See
 .. http://algoviz.org/OpenDSA for more details.
 ..
-Copyright (c) 2012-2013 by the OpenDSA Project Contributors, and
+Copyright (c) 2012-2016 by the OpenDSA Project Contributors, and
 .. distributed under an MIT open source license.

 .. avmetadata::
    :author: Jordan Sablan
-   :requires:
+   :requires: debugging
-   :satisfies:
+   :satisfies: Eclipse debugging
    :topic:

 ====================
 Debugging In Eclipse
 ====================

 In this tutorial we will show basic debugging steps.
 To begin debugging a program, select the Debug mode by clicking the icon circled in blue below.